ganiszulfa/okblog/README.md

 ### How the Workflows Work

-Each workflow follows these steps:
+At the moment, deployment is using Caprover, and each workflow follows these steps:

 1. Checks out the repository code
+1. Build and run the tests
 2. Sets up Docker Buildx for multi-platform builds
 3. Logs in to DockerHub using repository secrets
 4. Extracts the version from the tag name